quickthyme/qloop/docs/introduction.md

 to an anchor essentially means to respond to its `onChange(_)` and/or `onError(_)` events.

-An anchor has an `input` var, of whatever type it was constructed as, and also an `error` var, expecting an error.
-The anchor observes both of these and raises the appropriate event to its current subscriber.
-(An anchor can only have one subscriber, but can receive input from *anyone*.)
+Anchors only receive `input` or `error`, and can only have one subscriber at a time.
+When connecting segments together, the output anchor of the first gets assigned to the input anchor provided by the next.
+(Segments only ever observe their own input anchor.)

 <br />

+-

 For more, please refer to the **[Getting Started](getting-started.md)** guide or try out the **[demo app](https://github.com/quickthyme/qloop-demo)**!